Neighborhood Craftsmen: Stories from Kanda's Gokura-chou: Reception

 Seihei Nakajo of The Asahi Shimbun praised the illustrations and story, particularly the setting.
 Kyo Furubayashi of Da Vinci felt the manga was well-researched.
 He also praised the setting, illustrations, and characters.

 In the 2024 edition of the Kono Manga ga Sugoi! guidebook's list of the top manga for male readers, the series ranked third.
 In 2024, the series ranked third in the 17th Manga Taishō.
 In the same year, the series won the New Creator Prize at the 28th Tezuka Osamu Cultural Prize.
+The series was included in the American Library Association's 2025 Best Graphic Novels for Adults list.